Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 #### 1. Who I help

-In fact, at the beginning, the big ambigious question I asked in this project was "How to optimize the sale portfolio?"
+In fact, at the beginning, the big ambiguous question I asked in this project was "How to optimize the sale portfolio?"
 There wasn't "the who" at the beginning.
-So, I took a look to see the ranking of vendors.
+So, I took a look to see the ranking of vendors (by sales through 2012/01/01 and 2022/09/30)

 ![Overall Market Share](https://user-images.githubusercontent.com/95849080/201589134-387fbc74-e8e8-4edb-beab-9358f8700984.jpg)

+The top 3 are Diageo, Sazerac Company and then JimBeam.

-After going over the ranking, I want to go with the analysis to help Jim Beam Brands, 3rd largest vendors by market share.
-Reason being: They have room to grow and I like their whiskey.
+After going over the ranking, I wanted to go with the analysis to help Jim Beam Brands, 3rd largest vendors by market share.
+Reason being: They have room to grow, and the NO.4 Pernod Ricard is so close behind.
+(Maybe simply like their whiskey.)

 #### 2. Define the market where their products stand

 As I picked Jim Beam Brands as client in this objective, defining the market for most of their products is my first priority (an incorrectly defined market can lead to poor classification in liquor market)

-- Here is my classification on liquor price:
+- I classified the liquor market (in price) into these buckets:

     * USD ≤20
     * USD 21-50